-Ryan Crawford is a sweet, inquisitive 6-year-old whose favorite parts of school include math and coloring.
-In Ryan’s free time, he enjoys spending quality time with his family and playing games with his big brother and two younger sisters.
-When Ryan grows up, he wants to be a doctor.
+Ryan is a sweet, inquisitive almost 9-year-old who loves pizza, mashed potatoes and macaroni and cheese.
+You can find him playing video games with his dad or playing games with his big brother and two younger sisters.
 Ryan has completed treatment for brain cancer and is doing great.
-He continues to have scans every 6 months and participates weekly in speech and physical therapy.
+He continues to have scans every six months and is working hard in speech therapy.

-Lily King is a charming, mischievous 5-year-old who loves socializing (with anyone and everyone!).
+Lily is a charming, mischievous 7-year-old who loves socializing!
 She loves playing dress-up, doing crafts, and spending time with family and friends.
 Lily is keeping her options for her future open, considering becoming a firefighter, teacher, doctor, scientist, police office or artist.
-Lily has completed her treatment for ALL.
-She will have her port removed soon and will continue to be monitored closely to ensure the cancer is staying way.
+Lily completed her treatment for ALL in 2018.
+She will continue to be monitored closely to ensure the cancer is staying away.

-Franky Campos is a active, shy first-grader who becomes a little chatterbox when you get to know him.
-This busy 6-year-old enjoys reading, playing football and dancing.
+Franky is a active, shy third-grader who becomes a little chatterbox when you get to know him.
+This busy 8-year-old enjoys reading, playing football and dancing.
 When he grows up, Franky wants to be a police officer.
-Franky and his family are looking forward to this July when he will complete treatment for leukemia.
+Franky finished treatment for ALL in July 2018 but continues to be monitored regularly.

-Alanna Schiffhauer will always be remembered for her contagious exuberance in living life to the fullest, her love of anything and everything “cattywhompus,” and her appreciation of the little things.
+Alanna will always be remembered for her contagious exuberance in living life to the fullest, her love of anything “cattywhompus,” and her appreciation of the little things.
 After a valiant battle with stage IV neuroblastoma, Alanna earned her angel wings in September 2017.
-Her family continues to cherish all that Alanna has taught them about living in the moment as they enjoy camping, going to movies, playing games, and standing in support of other battle buddies and their families.
+Her family continues to cherish all that Alanna has taught them about living in the moment as they continue to stand in support of other battle buddies and their families.

-Brynlee Nebeker is a compassionate, active third-grader who loves math.
+Brynlee is a compassionate, active fifth-grader who loves math.
 Her favorite things to do include playing with her younger sister, running with her friends, playing soccer and basketball, and golfing.
-When she grows up, this bright 9-year-old plans to become a doctor.
+When she grows up, this bright 10-year-old plans to become a doctor.
 Brynlee has completed treatment for ALL but continues to be monitored closely every three-months to ensure that the cancer stays away.

-Brylee Gabby is a caring, active 11-year-old who is in the fifth-grade.
-When she is not on the slopes skiing with her brother, she can be found biking, swimming or reading.
-When Brylee grows up, she aspires to become a nurse.
-Brylee has completed her treatment for AML and is three-years post-transplant.
+Brylee is a caring, active 13-year-old who is in the seventh-grade.
+When she is not on the slopes skiing with her family, she can be found playing basketball or volleyball.
+Brylee has completed her treatment for AML and is five-years post-transplant.
 She is over half-way to her post-transplant clearance date.
-She will be continuing to monitor low platelets, with follow-up scans/tests periodically.

-Linzi Shoemaker is a busy, fun 6 ½-year-old who loves first-grade.
-She loves ice-skating, roller-skating, playing dress up, and having tea parties—especially with her 5 siblings.
-Linzi continues to love the medical world and plans to someday “take care of people with cancer.”
-Linzi completed treatment for stage IV high-risk Neuroblastoma three-and-a-half years ago and has one-and-a-half more years until she will be considered in remission.
+Linzi is a busy, fun 8-year-old who loves third-grade.
+She enjoys ice-skating, roller-skating, playing dress up, and having tea parties—especially with her 5 siblings.
+Linzi completed treatment for stage IV high-risk Neuroblastoma 4½ years ago and is finally considered to be in remission.

-Michaella “Lula” Coe will always be remembered for her spunky spirit, love of life, and genuine care of others.
-Lula earned her angel wings in February of 2014 after battling Stage IV Wilms Tumors.
+Michaella “Lula” will always be remembered for her spunky spirit, love of life, and genuine care of others.
+Lula earned her angel wings in February 2014 after battling Stage IV Wilms Tumors.
 Throughout her short life, she lived in such a way that she impacted more people than most of us ever will in a lifetime.
-Lula is the inspiration behind the “crazy socks” aspect of Boise’s Got Faith’s Kids’ Fun Run.
-Lula’s three brothers are all in high school and her baby sister is 2.

-Faith Canfield is a loving, kind fifth-grader who dreams of one day becoming an art teacher.
-She loves playing with her younger sister and older brother, going for walks with her family, and participating in gymnastics.
-Faith is the name-sake and reason behind the creation of Boise’s Got Faith seven years ago.
-Faith completed her treatment for Acute Lymphoblastic Leukemia almost four years ago.
+Faith is a loving, kind seventh-grader who enjoys cooking, sewing and art.
+One of her favorite activities is movie nights with her family.
+Faith is the name-sake and reason behind the creation of Boise’s Got Faith.
+Faith completed her treatment for ALL almost five years ago and is thoroughly enjoying being a kid again!
 She continues to be monitored regularly to ensure that she remains healthy.